JujuAdams/Bulb/docs/22.0/BulbRenderer.md

 |--------|--------|-------|
 |None    |        |       |

-Frees memory associated with the renderer struct (vertex buffers and a surface).
+Frees memory associated with the renderer struct (vertex buffers and surfaces).
+Once you've called this method, the renderer will be disabled.

 &nbsp;